Union Mart

 How many points do I have?

 Each student has an allocated 40 points per week.
-These points do not stack up over weeks.
+These points do not stack up, and resets on Sunday.
 All items within Union Mart will be assigned a point value that is proportionate to the cost of that item when purchased by Union Mart.
-Students are able to take whatever they like as long as their total spend is less than or equal to 40 points and within product caps.
+Students are able to take any item, as long as their total spend is less than or equal to 40 points and within product caps.

 What about product caps?

-Product caps will be put in place for some products depending upon the level of stock we have available.
-This goes mostly for 0-point products.
-This is mostly for period products.
+Product caps will be put in place for some products depending on the level of stock we have available.
+This goes mostly for 0-point products, such as period products.
 We do give out diapers and baby food for 0 points to help students, who are also parents, to tackle the Cost of Living crisis.
 These baby products are unlimited, no product caps for 0 points.
-If there is any other such instance, either Filia, the POS Team or I would tell you.
+If there is any other such instance our volunteers would tell you.
 These will be clearly signed around Union Mart.

 The end of ticketing

-Union Mart will no longer require registration in advance.
+As of 2024, Union Mart no longer require registration in advance.
 We will now operate on a physical queueing system.
 We have a daily cap of 200 students per day, each session having a capacity of 100 students, with no student able to come more than once per week.
-This product cap is intended to be expanded if later budget changes occur.
+This student cap is intended to be expanded if later budget changes occur.

 The new structure of volunteering